 • Great team environment

-A well-established retail design agency are looking for a talented intermediate designer to join their busy team.
+A well-established retail design agency is looking for a talented intermediate designer to join their busy team.

 • Strong communication skills

 • Great organisational skills and attention to detail

 You will need to have 4+ years’ experience with retail branding and a strong portfolio of commercial work, with the ability to follow style guides when required.
 This is an inhouse role where you will be supporting the account service team, providing creative services and demonstrating strong client service skills, with the ability to work to tight deadlines in this busy studio.